pbhowmic/partho-dev/blog/sessions.rst

 Here are a few factoids about sessions that are obvious to most but not to some (and I have seen some bizarre code by those who are oblivious):

 #.
-As you might have guessed, the ``sessionid`` you see in the cookies section is has a value that is used as the primary key for the ``Session`` object in the DB.
+As you might have guessed, the ``sessionid`` you see in the cookies section has a value that is used as the primary key for the ``Session`` object in the DB.
 #.
 A returning client is identified by the ``sessionid`` cookie.
 If the client resets the cookie, Django will think it is a new client interating with it and will potentially assign it a new ``sessionid`` cookie and create a new ``Session`` object in the DB.
-I say potentially because as I said earlier, Django needs a reason to be assigned a cookie.
+I say potentially because as I said earlier, Django needs a reason to track the session.
 #.
 Django sessions are server-based.
 They are not set on a per-view basis or a per-app basis (by which I mean a Django app as will be listed in ``INSTALLED_APPS`` in ``settings.py``).
 If the client visits say a view that has been mapped to a relative URL ``/hello/world`` on a server and then it visits a different view that maps on to the relative URL ``/hello/world2`` on the same server, the ``sessionid`` cookie remains unchanged.
-#.
-Session objects have an age associated with them.
+#. ``Session`` objects have an age associated with them.
 It is governed by ``SESSION_COOKIE_AGE`` variable in ``settings.py`` It defaults to 2 weeks.
 The expiration age is expressed in number of seconds.
-If the there is no activity between the client and server for that many seconds, the session is considered stale and all data on the server associated with that sessionid will be marked unusable (we will expand on this in the subsequent section)
+If there is no activity between the client and server for that many seconds, the session is considered stale and all data on the server associated with that sessionid will be marked unusable (we will expand on this in the subsequent section)
 #.
 One thing Django never explicitly states - and I feel it ought to do so - is that the session cookie expiration resets everytime a client re-interacts with the server.
 #.
 Django sessions survive server restarts.
 This is because they the ``Session`` objects are persisted either to cache or DB.